pansap99/gitGuide/README.md

 <img title="a title" alt="Alt text" width=400 src="images/ort_merge.png">
 </p>

-The generated merged commited can be seen using the ```git log``` command like so:
+The generated merge committed can be seen using the ```git log``` command like so:

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/merge_commit_log.png"> </p>

 This time git could automatically merge the branches with the 'ort method'.

-# Merge branches with confilicts
+# Merge branches with conflicts

 There might be cases where git cannot automatically merge the branches.
 This results in **merge conflicts**.
 Examples of those cases are:

-- Someone made changes to a file in one branch and another deleted the file in the other bracnh
+- Someone made changes to a file in one branch and another deleted the file in the other branch
 - A line of code edited from both branches

 Here you can see a case when we modified the same line of code in the master branch and the feature1 branch and then we tried to merge.